 In high school, I had friends who drove their trucks to school with their shotguns prominently displayed on gun racks in the back windows.
 We didn’t have metal detectors, armed guards, security checks or any of the craziness students have today.
 We had just one lady who walked the grounds looking for sneaky kids trying to ditch fourth period to go to the local Taco Bell.
 And that woman scared the bejesus out of me at the time, only to find out what a sweet person she was after I had graduated and left the school.

 What keeps kids in line now?
 Without paddle machines and yard duty teachers, there’s nothing to put the fear of punishment into those wild little hearts.
 How can teachers defend themselves against the little menaces who feel entitled to abuse, threaten, insult, and disrespect them?
-Mr. Riley may have gone a bit too far, but with students allowed to rule the classrooms through intimidation tactics, it’s a wonder we don’t see this kind of reaction a lot more.We value your comments!
-Please weigh in on our comment section below.
+Mr. Riley may have gone a bit too far, but with students allowed to rule the classrooms through intimidation tactics, it’s a wonder we don’t see this kind of reaction a lot more.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com